-This can also let you make sure that their art style is one you enjoy and could picture being on your body.
-If it isn’t for you, that is best to know before you have put down a tattoo deposit.
+This can also help you to verify if their art style is one you enjoy and could picture being on your body.
+If it isn’t for you, it is best to know that before you have put down a tattoo deposit.

 There are many different styles of tattoo and reasons for getting them inked on you.
 You might want a tattoo simply because it is fun, and you like the look of a design.
 Alternately, the tattoo might be sentimental and connects you to cherished memories or people in your life.